 “With our new ability to probe both polymer properties and nanostructure, it will be possible to tune materials for optimal performance in an array of novel technologies, Collins said.
 “I am grateful for the opportunity the DOE has provided me to conduct this research.”

-Photo at top: WSU physicist Brian Collins and physics graduate student Thomas Ferron perform optical and electronic measurements on their organic polymer devices.
+Photo at top: Brian Collins (right) and physics graduate student Thomas Ferron perform optical and electronic measurements on their organic polymer devices.

 By Will Ferguson, College of Arts and Sciences